Skip to Content

 Why BloomBoard keeps them separate

-A quote answers “Will the client approve this work?”
+A proposal answers “Will the client approve this work?”
 An invoice answers “What is now owed and what has been paid?”
-Keeping both tied to the same event lets your team preserve commercial history without mixing proposal and payment logic.
+Keeping both tied to the same event lets your team preserve commercial history without mixing approval and payment logic.

-Treat accepted quotes and sent invoices as formal history.
-If the commercial situation changes, use versioning or a new billing action rather than trying to rewrite the past document in place.
+Treat accepted proposals and sent invoices as formal history.
+If the commercial situation changes, use a new version or a new billing action rather than trying to rewrite the past document in place.